To InfiniBand, maybe beyond?

 Tick–tock was a production model adopted in 2007 by chip manufacturer Intel.
 Under this model, every microarchitecture change (tock) was followed by a die shrink of the process technology (tick).
 It was replaced by the process–architecture–optimization model, which was announced in 2016 and is like a tick–tock cycle followed by an optimization phase.
 As a general engineering model, tick–tock is a model that refreshes one side of a binary system each release cycle.

-This premium content is exclusively available to our subscribers.
-Gain full access to this article and our entire library of industry insights.
+Subscribe to access this article and our complete library of industry insights.